Aamjit/Aamjit.github.io/content/resume/_index.md

     -   Successfully delivered multiple SAP implementation, enhancements and support projects, ensuring high client satisfaction.
     -   Specialized in building custom ABAP solutions tailored to meet specific client requirements.
+    -   Mentoring new developers and guiding through different scenarios and aspects of development.
     -   Played a pivotal role in the development of mFleet, an internal project, with a significant focus on frontend development.

 -   #### SAP Developer